 Since God searches the hearts of men, that means our hearts too; it also means that He will give unto every one according to our works (Revelation 2:23).
 Think about that.
 This is why we must fill our hearts and minds with the Word of God instead of the garbage the world is trying to make us digest.
 Our Lord Jesus is the Word who became flesh.
 His Word is the “discerner of the thoughts and intents of the heart (Hebrews 4:12) Therefore, we must guard our thoughts, attitudes, motives, and all we do.
 Knowing that God sees any pretense, any wrong motive, or any hidden agenda will help us guard our thinking.

 Now, I have been part of two churches that were systematically taken over by the Purpose Driven paradigm.
 The first time I was a deacon on sabbatical when all that came down and so I was disconnected from most of the ugliness when it happened.
 When I came back, most of the older members and deacons were gone.
 The church was decimated.
 That was in the mid-1990’s.
-We left in 2000 when I was relocated to another city.
-In 2001 I took another job in the KC area that I still have.
-We joined a local church here and I became a Bible teacher and later a deacon.
+We left in 2000 when I was relocated to another city by the company I worked for.
+In 2001 I took another job in the KC area.
+We joined a local church there and I became a Bible teacher and later a deacon.
 In 2004-2005 our pastor started working behind the scenes to bring about a Purpose Driven takeover.
 I was in the middle of my own personal “awakening.”
 God had drawn me back to Him after many years of me running the religiosity treadmill.
 In early 2006 it became increasingly obvious that the pastor had the men behind him to take over and get his way.
-I put together a very well researched paper that I presented to them about why it was a mistake to go Purpose Driven, but that was snuffed out and I lost my Bible Study class and we left the church and have not been back.
+I put together a very well researched paper that I presented to them about why it was a mistake to go Purpose Driven, but that was snuffed out and I lost my Bible Study class and we left the church and never went back.
 That was in May 2006.